Skip to main content

 Pay and Payday

-Texas Payday Law requires employers to establish regular paydays and pay at least twice monthly.
+Texas Payday Law requires regular paydays at least twice a month for non-exempt employees and at least once a month for exempt employees.
 State your pay periods and paydays.
 If you pay more frequently, state that too.
+For the full set of Payday Law rules (deduction authorization, final pay timing, what counts as wages), see our Texas Payday Law guide.

 Overtime Policy